anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 This takes about 1 minute to run.

-__Exercise: compare the size of the SAM and BAM file, how much the file size has decreased?__
+__Please compare the size of the SAM and BAM file, how much the file size has decreased?__

 ### 3.6.
 Pipe the two steps together